SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 >
 > I SUPPOSE IT IS TRUE THAT I NEVER REALLY BELIEVED IN THE CLANS.
 >
-> I WANTED TO BELIEVE THAT IT WAS A WAY OF THE PAST, THAT WE WERE ALL VAMPIRES, REGARDLESS OF OUR PARTICULAR MANNERISMS, AND THAT IT WAS TIME TO BIND TOGETHER TO ADDRESS THE GROWING THREATS TO THE MASQUERADE.
+> I WANTED TO BELIEVE THAT IT WAS A WAY OF THE PAST, THAT WE WERE ALL VAMPIRES, REGARDLESS OF OUR PARTICULAR MANNERISMS AND AFFINITIES, AND THAT IT WAS TIME TO BIND TOGETHER TO ADDRESS THE GROWING THREATS TO THE MASQUERADE.

 #### STRAUD